mikelabib/ElastiCacheRedisLoadBalancer/README.md

 ## Summary

-Version: 0.0.1
+Version: 0.0.1 </br>
-To be used in a non-sharded redis version.
+Notes: To be used in a non-sharded redis version.

 This simple library provides a list of available read replica's for a given ElastiCache ReplicationGroupId and provides options to load balance against them by randomly selecting a node that you can connect to.